tests-always-included/ddq/README.md

 When the `data` event is triggered from the backend DDQ will use methods on the data received from the `backend`.
 These methods include: `heartbeat`, `heartbeatKill`, `requeue`, and `remove`.
 The only piece of information the software running DDQ will receive is the message and the callback from DDQ in order to say whether the processing of the message was successful or not.
 When the message is being processed DDQ with call the `heartbeat` method on the `wrappedMessage` using `heartbeatDelay` from the config to tell the `backend` to update the heartbeat at that interval.

 When the `data` is done processing the callback will be called and DDQ will take action whether the software told it was successful or not.
 First the `heartbeatKill` method will be called.
 This tells the `backend` DDQ is done processing.
 When not successful the message needs to be requeued.
 This of course uses the `requeue` method.
 When the message is successful, we don't need it hanging around and thus the `remove` method is invoked.
-Since there is the separation or work, DDQ doesn't care what the `backend` does with these commands, just that it called them when appropriate.
+Since there is the separation of work, DDQ doesn't care what the `backend` does with these commands, just that it called them when appropriate.

     // Starts listening for events.